 After you have registered for the program, please book your flights to arrive at the Cairns International Airport (CNS).
-Your airport arrival shuttle is included in your Program Fee.
 You can catch an Uber from the airport to the volunteer accommodation for approximately £8.

 If you are travelling in Australia prior to your volunteer program, you will need to arrange your own transport to the accommodation in Cairns the day before your program orientation.

 Orientation is hosted by the team in Cairns.
 It begins the morning of your chosen start date and lasts for a full day, with a break in the middle for lunch and a walking tour.
 The orientation covers everything you need to know for your volunteer program in Australia – an introduction to Australia, culture and customs, rules and expectations, safety, travel opportunities, an introduction to your project and placement and a tour of the local area.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.